station-demand-forecasting-tool/sdft-docker/README.md

    * `helst1_catchment.geojson` contains the postcode centroids for the station's probabilistic catchment, along with the probability of the station being chosen as an attribute to each centroid.
 A interpolated surface can be generated using QGIS to visualise the catchment.
    * `sdr.log` contains information on the job run.
 The level of detail will depend on the `loglevel` set in the `config.csv` file.
 This is set to DEBUG for the example test run.

+## Getting help

+To report an issue, bug, or to make a feature request, please [create an issue in this repository](https://github.com/station-demand-forecasting-tool/sdft-docker/issues).

 ## Further information

 Please see the [full documentation](https://www.stationdemand.org.uk).